csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?

+User Story 1:
-As a UNICEF personnel, I want to use this plugin in order to visualize population data over Uganda in order to plan stop locations for a humanitarian aid mission.
+As a UNICEF personnel, I want to use this plugin in order to navigate a population heat map, allowing different data sources to be interpreted by the map.
+Acceptance Criteria: A UNICEF worker will be able to navigate the map and easily use the map with different data sources.

+User Story 2:
-As a UNICEF personnel, I want to use this plugin in order to look at routes over South Africa in order to plan an itinerary taking minimum time & distance, and least disruptions for a humanitarian aid mission.
+As a UNICEF personnel, I want to use this plugin in order to access features not available on our current map plugin Acceptance Criteria: A UNICEF worker should have access to new features: filtering by population, see different regions of countries.

+User Story 3:
-As a student, I want to use this plugin in order to do research involving geographical analysis of different data sets such as population distribution.
+As a student, I want to use this plugin in order to conduct research using different types of visualizations beyond a chloropath.
+Acceptance Criteria: Students will be able to install this plugin and use it to conduct research using the population estimates from the map.

+User Story 4:
-As a Government Personnel, I want to use this plugin in order to visualize vehicle traffic data over my country so that I can make informed decisions on urban planning to improve traffic conditions.
+As a Government Personnel, I want to use this plugin in order to clearly identify the differences between districts and states in a given region.
+Acceptance Criteria: It will be easy for the user to navigate to different districts and states and find accurate population estimates.

+User Story 5:
-As a humanitarian project manager I want to be able to present data about countries to my team members in a visual way by using a choropleth visualization, to better explain project goals.
+As a humanitarian project manager, I want to be able to look at populations in different areas, and filter areas for different populations

-As a UNICEF data analyst, I want a plugin for Apache Superset that provides improved geographic visualizations, so I can better visualize and analyze data relevant to the country I work in using choropleth maps at the first subnational administrative level (provinces, districts, states, etc).

-As a UNICEF data scientist, I want the plugin to support comprehensive data for as many countries as possible and allow me to configure custom country boundary data sources within our Apache Superset instance, so I can create accurate and customizable geographic visualizations for decision-making.

-As a UNICEF decision maker, I want to use the improved geographic visualization plugin to make data-driven decisions that will benefit children around the world.
-The plugin should help me easily understand and communicate data through choropleth maps, aiding in our mission to improve children's lives.

-As a UNICEF IT administrator, I want our technical team to deploy and integrate the new Apache Superset plugin seamlessly into our enterprise Superset instance, making it available for all UNICEF personnel to use.
-This will ensure that our colleagues have easy access to powerful geographic visualization tools.
+Acceptance Criteria: The user will be able to filter for different general areas, as well as for different populations, in order to gather data for their needs.

 UNICEF personnel: Humanitarian mission planning Researcher/Students: Social Sciences, Geography, Civil engineering, Data scientists, Architecture